1.1 Definitions. In these Conditions, the following definitions apply:

 Customer: the person or firm who purchases the Goods and/or Data from the Supplier.

-Data: the data backhaul data, including the Deliverables, supplied by the Supplier to the Customer as set out in the Data Specification.
+Data: the data arising from the Project as set out in the Project Data Specification.

 Delivery Location: has the meaning set out in clause 4.2.

-Force Majeure Event: has the meaning given to it in clause 15.1(a).
+Force Majeure Event: has the meaning given to it in clause 16.1(a).

-Goods: the goods (or any part of them) set out in the Quotation and Order Acknowledgement.
+Goods: the goods (or any part of them) and related services set out in the Quotation and Order Acknowledgement.

 Goods Specification: any specification for the Goods, including any relevant plans or drawings, that is agreed in writing by the Customer and the Supplier.